imanidev/imanidev/README.md

 ### Hi, I'm Imani.
 Thanks for stopping by!

-I'm an early-stage Engineer with a knack for front-end development.
+I'm an early-stage Software Engineer with a knack for front-end development and working towards becoming a full-Stack.

-Currently, I'm learning HTML, CSS, JavaScript and creating projects that reflect my understanding of the languahges.
+Currently, I'm learning HTML, CSS, JavaScript and creating projects based off of them.

 I am open to collaborate with startups and individuals.